School Disputes in Montgomery County, PA Child Custody Cases

 Generally, a child’s school of choice is decided based on where they live.
 This is often because parents tend to pay specific local taxes that are funneled into nearby public schools.
 These schools then provide placement for a resident’s child.
 However, parents can also choose to have their child attend a charter school, private school, or have them be homeschooled.
 For divorced parents, this becomes even more complicated as parents may live in separate districts, creating confusion about where a child should attend school.

 Oftentimes, school placement is decided by the parent who has sole legal custody.
-This means that that parent makes all the important decisions about a child’s development, from their health to their education.
+This means that parent makes all the important decisions about a child’s development, from their health to their education.
 This can be in conflict with physical custody, which decides where a child lives.
 If the child is primarily living with one parent, then you would naturally assume the child will attend a school in their district, but legal custody can take precedence.

 What about joint custody?
 Then the child has the option of attending a school in either district, but only if the parents can make the decision together.
 Neither one is allowed to leave the other parent out of the discussion.
 If one parent attempted to enroll a child in a private school without the other parent’s input, then that would be a clear violation of a custody plan.